Millennial Branding and Beyond.com Survey Reveals the Rising Cost of Hiring Workers from the Millennial Generation

-“Companies continue to struggle retaining my generation and as a result it costs them a lot of money and productivity that they could be saving if they created a stronger corporate culture to support them.”
+“Companies continue to struggle to retain my generation and as a result, it costs them a lot of money and productivity that they could be saving if they created a stronger corporate culture to support them.”

 - Dan Schawbel, founder of Millennial Branding and author of “Promote Yourself: The New Rules For Career Success (St. Martin’s Press)”

 “The Millennial Generation has learned to be two things during the recession: resilient and nomadic.
 As the job market improves, the level of confidence will improve along with it and cause many in this age group to reevaluate their current situation, possibly seeing the value in seeking greener pastures.”

 - Rich Milgram, Founder and CEO of Beyond.com—The Career Network

 Millennial Branding (Spokesperson): Dan Schawbel firstname.lastname@example.org

 Beyond.com (Media Contact): Sean Carney at Brownstein Group scarney@Brownsteingroup.com